A System-Level Analysis of Conference Peer Review: Institutional Memory

-Next, we use the monotone likelihood ratio property.
-Let $\eta_s := \frac{\RevSigProb[q]{s}}{\RevSigProb[\bar{q}]{s}}$ denote the likelihood ratio for signal $s$.
-Informativeness of signals, being defined as monotone likelihood ratio, then implies that $\eta_{s'} > \eta_s$ for any $s'>s$.
-Using this monotonicity, we can bound \eqref{eq:blackwell_acc_prob_diff} as
+The intuition behind \cref{claim:blackwell-RB-better} is that a larger review noise enlarges the resubmission gap, requiring a larger acceptance threshold to induce the same de facto threshold.
+Consequently, in the setting with better review quality, every submitted paper has a higher acceptance probability.

-Here, the inequality uses the monotone likelihood property separately for $s > \tau$ and $s < \tau$ (observing the signs of the multipliers of $\eta_s$), and the final step follows from the assumption that the acceptance probabilities of papers of quality $\bar{q}$ in both settings are equal $1/\rho$. \end{extraproof}
+The proof of \cref{prop:blackwell-threshold}, which is deferred to \cref{app:proof-blackwell-threshold}, then follows by creating an appropriate $\ACCMAP$ from $\ACCMAP[']$ such that there exists a paper quality with the same acceptance probability in both settings and \cref{claim:blackwell-RB-better} can be applied.
+The lemma then suggests that the first setting can accept every submitted paper with fewer rounds of resubmissions than the second setting, leading to a smaller review burden and a larger author welfare.

-While the result again generalizes from the (presented) categorical model to continuous signals, it does not generalize to $\NumReviews > 1$ signals.
-The reason is that it relies on informativeness of the signals, a property that is not preserved when combining signals (shown in \cref{ex:threshold-counterexample}).
-In particular, we have numerically found counterexamples which suggest that even though the review signal distribution of one setting Blackwell-dominates the distribution of another setting (and both review signals are informative), it is possible that after combining two independent signals in each setting, the QB-tradeoff achieved by threshold policies in the first setting does not (weakly) dominate the QB-tradeoff in the second setting.\footnote{Our counterexamples use three types of paper qualities, and the signal set contains three signals.
-Unfortunately, these counterexamples are complicated and not very intuitive, so we choose not to include them in this paper.
-The counter-examples were found by exhaustive computational search, and the code for this search is available at \url{https://github.com/yichiz97/Conference-Peer-Review}.}
+While the result again generalizes from the categorical model to continuous signals, it does not generalize to $\NumReviews > 1$ signals.
+The reason is that it relies on signals having MLR, a property that is not preserved when combining signals (shown in \cref{ex:threshold-counterexample} in \cref{sec:testing_tradeoff}).
+In particular, we have numerically found counterexamples which suggest that even though the review signal distribution of one setting Blackwell-dominates the distribution of another setting (and both review signals have MLR), it is possible that after combining two independent signals in each setting, the tradeoff achieved by threshold policies in the first setting does not (weakly) dominate the tradeoff in the second setting.
+Our counterexamples use three types of paper qualities, and the signal set contains three signals.
+Unfortunately, these counterexamples are both complicated and unintuitive, so we omit them from this paper.

-These examples also suggest that if the reviews do not satify informativeness, Blackwell dominance does not imply better QB-tradeoffs under threshold acceptance policies.
+These examples also suggest that if the reviews do not have MLR, Blackwell dominance does not imply better tradeoffs under threshold acceptance policies.